 Southbound +21km: After reaching the north shore of the lake Vidöstern, you have to wait for the clock to turn 07:00, and then start the classic +21km swim.
 The ordinary cut off times apply and only standard support from the feeding stations and patrol boats are given.
 You will have to navigate by yourself aiming for the next big yellow marker buoy on your way to Sundet.

-A digital prerace on the Zoom Meeting platform will be held the week before the race.
+A digital prerace on the Teams Meeting platform will be held the week before the race.
 We will send you a link to the meeting by email.

 During the prerace we will walk you through the race, answer your questions and to give you updates on the predicted weather conditions.